Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 Transfer of Coursework

-University of Massachusetts Global awards a maximum of 40 semester credits as a block transfer from a regionally accredited MSN program toward the Doctorate of Nursing Practice degree.
-Credits transferred as a block credit from a MSN may be transferred regardless of the year the courses for the degree were taken, which supersedes the University’s seven-year rule limitation.
+University of Massachusetts Global awards a maximum of 40 semester credits as a block transfer from a regionally accredited MSN program toward the Doctor of Nursing Practice degree.
+Credits transferred as a block credit from an MSN may be transferred regardless of the year the courses for the degree were taken, which supersedes the University’s seven-year rule limitation.

 Degree Requirements for the Post-Master's to Doctor of Nursing Practice Entry Option 1

-To be awarded the Doctorate of Nursing Practice Degree, students may transfer 500 clinical hours and a maximum of 40 credit hours from the MSN degree.
-Students must take all 33 credit hours in residence, which includes 510 clinical residency hours for the clinical scholarly project, at University of Massachusetts Global.
+To be awarded the Doctor of Nursing Practice Degree, students may transfer 500 clinical hours and a maximum of 40 credit hours from the MSN degree.
+Students must take all 33 credit hours of their Core Courses, which includes 510 clinical residency hours for the DNP Project, at University of Massachusetts Global.
 This program is designed to follow the guidelines and DNP essentials as set forth by the American Association of Colleges of Nursing (2006) and the National Organization of Nurse Practitioner Faculties (2013; 2014).
 All courses must be passed with a grade of “B-” or higher.
 Clinical practicum and residency courses are graded on a Pass/No Pass basis; a Pass is equivalent to a “B-” grade.

 DNPU 700Healthcare Policy, Organization and Delivery3